aspose-imaging/aspose-imaging-reference-tutorials/imaging/japanese/java/advanced-drawing-graphics/master-image-manipulation-aspose-imaging-java/_index.md

 }
 ```

-このスニペットは `RasterImage` からピクセルデータを取得し、`Color` オブジェクトの配列に格納します。
+Now you have a `Color[]` array that you can manipulate pixel‑by‑pixel.

-### Create and Save a PNG Image with Transparency
+### Create and Save a PNG Image with Transparency *(jpeg to png java)*

 #### Overview
-透過画像の作成は、オーバーレイや合成グラフィックをシームレスに実装する際に不可欠です。
+Transparent PNGs are ideal for overlays, UI icons, and compositing images without background artifacts.

-#### Step-by-Step Implementation
+#### Step‑by‑Step

 **1. Import Necessary Classes:**